ksu-cs-textbooks/cs-zero/content/00-introduction/06-cis115-syllabus/_index.md

 Programming assignments that are turned in and do not run or that are not in the required format will receive a grade of 0, **no exceptions**.
 My recommendation to avoid making this mistake is to check your solution after you submitted it to Canvas. **Redownload** what you submitted from Canvas and run it again to assure that the program you submitted is working as intended.
 {{% /notice %}}

 There will be two primary types of programming assignments: homework and labs. <u>Labs</u> will be only available to be completed during designated class times unless otherwise stated.
 To get credit for completing a lab, you must have your work checked off by the professor or TA before leaving class.
 Partial credit is awarded for labs started in class, but not completed in time.
-No credit is given for a lab if you do not attend class unless a prior arrangement is made given a valid reason (see attendance policy).  <u>Homework</u> will be mostly individual work unless otherwise stated and is intended to be done outside of class time.
+No credit is given for a lab if you do not attend class unless a prior arrangement is made given a valid reason (see attendance policy). <u>Homework</u> will be individual work unless otherwise stated and is intended to be done outside of class time.
 Work that is not your own will be considered a violation of the honor code.
 Class time may be used for working on homework if you have completed the lab work for that class period.

 #### Team Assignments

 Students will be assigned to a team at the beginning of the semester.
 Each team will be responsible for completing two major projects during the semester.
 Some group work will include a **REQUIRED** peer evaluation component which can adjust that portion of the individual’s grade up to 50%.
 If a student should fail to contribute to a group assignment at all, their grade for that assignment will be reduced to a zero. **Failure to complete the peer evaluation will result in a 10% grade deduction for that assignment**.
-Also note that all group work still should be completed in a socially distance environment, whether that be online or in-person while wearing masks.

 #### Topic Research